CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Prio 1
-  * add one plot of map with measure frequency, percentage of implemented across current selection (Visualising)
+  * add one plot of map with measure frequency, percentage of implemented across current selection, also as table  (Visualising)
   * convert_optain requires some failsafe controls for empty values
   * HTML or if possible .png download for individual measure implementation maps, not possible across all (Cluster Analysis)